AhmadChaudhry628/samwell-react-assessment/README.md

 This is a a simple React application, where users will be able to view a job candidate's video responses, comment on the responses & save the data.

-1. How did you decide which technologies to use as part of your solution?

-I decided to use React ,Antd,axios, and React Player as React is a modern javascript library which was created by facebook.From the start of web development there have been a question how to update the DOM efficienty?.React comes up with a solution for that which is called as Virtual Dom in order to update the dom efficiently.Antd is a UI library for react which provides a set of reusable components like Button,List,Table,Tabs,Modal etc.Axios is used in order to make network requests.I have used axios instead of fetch as axios has a advantage over fetch i.e axios make a preflight request to check whether the network resource is availble or not.React Player is a react based component which is used for playing audio and video files.

-2. Are there any improvements you could make to your submission?

-Absolutely!
-While my submission has a responsive design, working with a UI designer could have further improved the design aspect of my application.
-A UI designer is a professional who specializes in designing user interfaces for software applications, websites, and other digital products.
-With their expertise in design principles, color theory, typography, and layout, a UI designer could have provided valuable input to ensure that the design of my application is aesthetically pleasing and user-friendly.

-Furthermore, a UI designer could have helped me to create a more polished and cohesive design by ensuring consistency in visual elements such as colors, typography, and iconography throughout the application.
-This could have resulted in a more visually appealing and professional-looking application that users would be more likely to engage with.

-In addition to improving the design aspect of my application, working with a UI designer could have also helped to enhance its mobile responsiveness.
-A UI designer could have ensured that the application's layout, typography, and graphics were optimized for smaller screen sizes, resulting in a more user-friendly and visually pleasing experience on mobile devices.

-3. What would you do differently if you were allocated more time?

-Certainly!
-If I were allocated more time, there are several additional improvements that I would have made to my submission.
-Firstly, although I have written some test cases for the API services, if I had more time, I would have aimed to unit test all the functions within the application.
-This would have allowed me to identify and resolve any issues with the code logic and ensure that the application functions as expected.

-Furthermore, I would have invested more time in testing the application's UI using tools such as Cypress, to ensure that it works as intended across different devices and platforms.

-Another area that I would have focused on is optimizing the application's performance.
-This could involve identifying and resolving any bottlenecks in the code, as well as optimizing the application's asset delivery and caching.
-By improving the application's performance, I could ensure that it loads quickly and smoothly, providing users with a seamless experience.

-Overall, while I am satisfied with the current state of my submission, given more time, I believe that these improvements would have further elevated the quality of the application and provided a more satisfying experience for users.

 ## Getting Started

 To get started with the app, follow these steps: